krypt0k1/CryptographyProjects/README.md

 1. Install Security World Software (contact Entrust Support for a download link at nshield.support@entrust.com, requires an active contract with their HSM's)

-2. Initalize your Security World Domain.
+2. Initialize your Security World Domain.
-    - For the nShield Edge use the front buttons to place the module on Initialization Mode (use the Mode button to select the mode and the Clear button to save your option)

 3. Register the CNG and CSP wizards on each host.